Craftymatt2/Zeltux/readme.md

 # Universal Discord Bot

-Universal Discord Bot (UDB) is a brand new Discord bot designed to have all the features you could possibly want from a Discord bot!
+Universal Discord Bot (UDB) is a brand new multipurpose Discord bot designed to have all the features you could possibly need from a Discord bot and more!
+The bot is brand new, with dedicated developers to bring quick and frequent updated to the bot's core features.

-It's designed to be modular, so you can design your own, or add/purchase extra commands to add to the bot.
+UDB is designed to be modular.
+This means if the bot already doesn't have a feature you're looking for, UDB's team or a third party might have created a module that you can add to bring that functionality to your bot.
+You can design your own modules too!

+We provide 24/7 free lifetime support, for all our paying clients, with proof of purchase.
+So if you're ever in need of help, we are always here to help.

+UDB's Github has a detailed Wiki of all the features it includes, with detailed setup and installation guides to help you get your bot up and running.
+Our team is always on hand to lend a helping hand.

 ## Purchase
 You can purchase the bot from **COMING SOON**